martamullor/game-covid19/README.md

 # COVID INVADERS

-Reinterpretación del clásico juego space invaders adaptado a la situación actual del COVID-19.
+Interpretation of the classic space invaders game adapted to the current situation of the COVID-19.

 * * *
 ### Technique